If you had to pack all your conversion wisdom and power into one tiny space, it would be the call-to-action button.

-But Hubspot found that only 6% of conversions come from CTAs at the end of a post.
+But Hubspot found that only 6% of conversions come from CTAs at the ends of posts.

-Which means at any point, a reader inputs their website URL and go further into my sales funnel.
+Which means at any point, a reader could input their website URL and go further into my sales funnel.

 This goes against the conventional end-of-post call-to-action button, but it works quite effectively.

 And if you really want to optimize a post or page, that same Hubspot study found that between 83% and 93% of leads came from anchor text.